hersle/SymBoltz.jl/docs/src/getting_started.md

 Next, we set our desired cosmological parameters and wavenumbers, and solve the model:
 ```@example 1
+using Unitful, UnitfulAstro # for interfacing without internal code units
 pars = [
     M.γ.Ω0 => 5e-5
     M.c.Ω0 => 0.27